ndiego/nautilus/README.md

 ## Development

-There is no JavaScript build process in this theme, but it does use [`sass`](https://sass-lang.com/).
+There is no JavaScript build process in this theme (yet), but it does use [`sass`](https://sass-lang.com/).
 Use the following `npm` commands to build the per-block stylesheets and the main `style.css` file.

-1. Run `npm run start-sass` to watch changes to all `sass` files and generate the uncompressed `css`.
+1. Run `npm run start:sass` to watch changes to all `sass` files and generate the uncompressed `css`.
+2. Run `npm run build:sass:style` to build the uncompressed `style.css` file.
-2. Run `npm run build-sass` to builds all per-block stylesheets and compresses them.
+3. Run `npm run build:sass:blocks` to build all per-block stylesheets and compresses them.
-3. Run `npm run theme-zip` to zip the theme (minus unneeded files) and place it in the `_playground` folder.
+4. Run `npm run theme-zip` to zip the theme (minus unneeded files) and place it in the `_playground` folder.